snowmantw/log/_posts/2017-11-17-no-medium-for-old-men.markdown

 ---

-Since I like to add tons of footnotes<sup>[1](#footnote)</sup>, `code highlight` and other weird stuff that maybe too old to new media, to put a site for notes seems like a footgun gentle than others.
+Since I like to add tons of footnotes<sup>[1](#footnote)</sup>, `code highlight` and other weird stuff that maybe too old to new media, to put a site for notes seems like a footgun more gentle than others.

 Oh, the first hurting wound hit by it is, ironically, the footer.
 The duplicated titles of the site looks stupid, but I don't want to waste one hour for picking a theme; the power of default option, I think.